|

 - Laconia New Hampshire- The site is characterized by the very tight

-with new controls, powerhouse renovation, and dam reworking.
+powerhouse renovation, and dam reworking.
+Production is

 Developing Projects